veryacademy/django-ecommerce-project/README.md

 </details>

+## Future Content
+List of features requested by community.
+If you would like to request any features not included - please visit our YouTube channel and make a comment.

+1. Tests for whole system
+2. Create Data fixtures (if possible community support for multiple languages)
+3. Setup or custom commands for project inital setup
+4. Documentation - Class Diagrams and Sequence Diagrams

 # Contributing
 This project welcomes contributions and suggestions.
 At present, we are not accepting any code contributions.
 When the tutorials have finished the project will be open to welcome code contributions and further suggestions.

 # License
 [MIT License](LICENSE)